mk270/whitakers-words/dictionary.md

         type FREQUENCY_TYPE is (     --  For dictionary entries
         X,    --              --  Unknown or unspecified
-        A,    --  very freq   --  Very frequent, in all Elementry Latin books, top 1000+ words B,    --  frequent    --  Frequent, next 2000+ words C,    --  common      --  For Dictionary, in top 10,000 words D,    --  lesser      --  For Dictionary, in top 20,000 words
+        A,    --  very freq   --  Very frequent, in all Elementary Latin books, top 1000+ words B,    --  frequent    --  Frequent, next 2000+ words C,    --  common      --  For Dictionary, in top 10,000 words D,    --  lesser      --  For Dictionary, in top 20,000 words